 Hartford is a somewhat small city located in the state of Wisconsin.
 With a population of 15,445 people and five constituent neighborhoods, Hartford is the 56th largest community in Wisconsin.

 Unlike some cities, Hartford isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hartford are a mix of both white- and blue-collar jobs.
-Overall, Hartford is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hartford who work in office and administrative support (17.39%), management occupations (8.37%), and sales jobs (8.35%).
+Overall, Hartford is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Hartford who work in office and administrative support (13.22%), management occupations (9.80%), and sales jobs (8.35%).

-The per capita income in Hartford in 2010 was $27,354, which is upper middle income relative to Wisconsin and the nation.
-This equates to an annual income of $109,416 for a family of four.
+The per capita income in Hartford in 2018 was $28,809, which is middle income relative to Wisconsin and the nation.
+This equates to an annual income of $115,236 for a family of four.
 However, Hartford contains both very wealthy and poor people as well.

 The people who call Hartford home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hartford residents report their race to be White, followed by Asian.
-Important ancestries of people in Hartford include Irish, Polish, Norwegian, and English.
+The greatest number of Hartford residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Hartford include German, Irish, Polish, Norwegian, and English.

 The most common language spoken in Hartford is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Italian.